Ultan-Kearns/DistributedSystemsProject/README.md

 + The application should prompt user to enter user ID and password
 + After user ID and password are entered the jar should make a request to the server and will show the UID and hashed password
 + It will also show if the password has been validated by returning a boolean
++ ### IMPORTANT MAY HAVE TO USE MAVEN COMPILE ON POM TO BUILD RESOURCES FOLDER
 ## How it works
 + Client makes request to server and awaits response
 + Server makes calls to the Passwords class and returns the response(String for hash, Boolean for validate) to the client